it-praktyk/ExchangeServerManagement/README.md

 - Current time and timezone need to be compared between localhost and destination host to avoid mistakes
 - exit code return need to be implemented
 - add support for Exchange 2013 (?) and 2016 (?)
-- add named regions to easier navigation in code
 - summary for detected corruption need to be implemented
-- summary per server e.g. checked databases need to be implemented

 ## LICENSE
 Copyright (C) 2015 Wojciech Sciesinski